Mendip Hills Walks

 The trail includes an area of woodland with Sweet Chestnut, Beech and Sycamore trees.
 Look out for Coal Tits, Chaffinches and the brown Tree Creeper in this area.
 There's also a pond, a wildflower meadow and wonderful views across the lake towards the Mendip Hills.
 After your walk you can enjoy refreshments in the lakeside cafe.

 The lake is located just south of Chew Magna and has a car park at the start of this route.
 The Two Rivers Way walking route runs past the lake so you could pick this up to extend your walk.
+You can also pick up the Three Peaks Walk on the eastern side of the water at Hollow Brook.
+This lovely long distance trail will take you further into the Chew Valley where you could visit High Littleton and Greyfield Woods.

 |Cranmore Tower||1 miles (1.5 km)||Visit the highest point on the Mendip Hills and enjoy a stroll through Cranmore Wood on this circular walk in Somerset.
 The tower is 45 metres (148 ft) tall and dates from the 19th century.
 You can climb to a viewing platform where you can enjoy views over the Mendip Hills.
 The surrounding woods have some nice footpaths with beech trees and bluebells in the spring.
 Look out for badgers, rabbits and deer in this area.
 The tower has a tea room attached to it for refreshments after your walk.|